alexboia/WP-Trip-Summary/README.txt

 5. For those with plug-in versions older than 0.2.1, please see here notes on updating to plug-in version 0.2.1: https://github.com/alexboia/WP-Trip-Summary/blob/master/README-UPDATE-021.md

 == Changelog ==

+= 0.2.6 =
+- usability improvement: added a control to the front-end viewer map that allows one to re-center the map to the GPS track bounding area - basically the initial state of the map when it's first loaded.
+- usability improvement: within the WP-Trip-Summary, the "Clear Track" and "Clear Info" buttons have been grouped using a `Quick Actions` control, such as in the metabox used to display the summary in the post page.
+- usability improvement: added confirmation when attempting to remove trip summary information as well as when attempting to remove track data.
+- usability improvement: when removing a lookup data item with existing associations (that is, associated with at least a post), WP-Trip-Summary no longer issues a hard denial, but asks the user to confirm whether he/she wishes to proceed removing the item, as well as sever its associations with the posts.
+- feature: added an option (to the WP-Trip-Summary settings page) to specify the initially selected WP-Trip-Summary front-end viewer tab.
+- feature: added an option (to the WP-Trip-Summary settings page) to specify the front-end viewer map height.
+- improved stability;
+- improved documentation.

 = 0.2.5 =
 * Trip summary front-end viewer can now inserted at a custom location in the post content for which it has been defined using the [abp01_trip_summary_viewer] shortcode (or a special block, if you're using the block editor);